smakubi/biglake-finegrained-lab/README.md

 Still signed in as the Buffalo user, in a separate tab in the same browser window, navigate to the cloud console (console.cloud.google.com) and then the Dataproc UI:

-1. Click on the usa-dataproc-cluster link
+1. Click on the buffalo-dataproc-cluster link
 <br>

 2. Then click on the 'WEB INTERFACES' link